 The GBR administrator is your primary point of contact for the trip.

 SM, WCs and the Referees are seen by the athletes and parents as representatives of British Fencing.

 Every athlete that attends a nominated EFC CC event pays a set amount to BF.
 This creates a budget to be used for referee travel, expenses and BF administration.

 The organisation of accommodation and travel as well as the administration of other associated expenses is managed by the BF GBR administrator and is the procedure is published on the International Refereeing – Nominated Cadet & Junior Events page in the International referee zone of the website

-There will be a £35 per day subsistence allowance – for full details please refer to the BF Expenses Policy for Officials – Addendum
+Subsistence will be paid on the production of receipts – for full details please refer to the BF Expenses Policy.

 If you want to travel with a group of athletes you will need to get in touch with the parents of these athletes.
 BF no longer organise these trips, so parents make their own decisions about how/when they travel, and who with.
 Most EFC competitions are allocated at least 2 referees so we would also recommend that you contact the other selected referees.

 A supporter level of membership is sufficient for purely refereeing activity.
 Most importantly this gives you public liability cover for your refereeing activities.

 Yes, see the Criminal Records Check section of the Welfare zone on the website for further information.
 Once you have received your certificate, sign up to the online update service, which allows for easy renewal and for the BF Referee Manager to check your certificate.
 The online service is free for volunteers.